 How does osteoporosis compare to osteopenia?
 Osteopenia is another condition that’s associated with bone loss and weakened bones, but it’s not as severe as in osteoporosis is.
 Here’s how Harvard Medical School explains it:

-Both conditions are varying degrees of bone loss, as measured by bone mineral density, a marker for how strong a bone is and the risk that it might break.
-If you think of bone mineral density as a slope, normal would be at the top and osteoporosis at the bottom … Osteopenia, which affects about half of Americans over age 50, would fall somewhere in between.
-(3)
+Like their names suggest, osteopenia and osteoporosis are related diseases.
+Both are varying degrees of bone loss, as measured by bone mineral density, a marker for how strong a bone is and the risk that it might break.
+If you think of bone mineral density as a slope, normal would be at the top and osteoporosis at the bottom.
+Osteopenia, which affects about half of Americans over age 50, would fall somewhere in between.

 Just how “serious” is osteoporosis in terms of symptoms and long-term consequences?
 This condition should not be taken lightly, since weak and broken bones can be difficult to treat and cope with.

 Bone breaks, or surgery required to fix fractured bones, can also sometimes cause life-threatening complications and permanent disability in older adults.
-Breaks, such as those due to falls or slips, can also limit mobility and independence, leading to emotional problems such as hopelessness and depression.
+Breaks, such as those due to falls or slips, can limit mobility and independence, leading to emotional problems, such as hopelessness and depression.

 - Limited mobility, trouble getting around and difficulty completing everyday activities.
-Many elderly adults who break a bone will need to live long-term in nursing homes or will require assistance from an aid in their home.
+Many elderly adults who break bones need to live long term in nursing homes or require assistance from an aid in their homes.

-- Bone pain, sometimes which is permanent and intense.
+- Bone pain, sometimes that is permanent and intense.